imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-08-02-boobs-belly-and-baby.md

 After my 3rd week of feeding and pumping, I found myself in a little predicament.
 Breast engorgement, plugged milk ducts and milk blisters!
 No one ever seems to tell you how freaking gnarly breastfeeding can be.
 So that is exactly what I am going to tell you right now; "BREASTFEEDING IS HARD, TIME CONSUMING AND EVERYTHING CAN GO WRONG!".

 Do you have the right type of pump?
 Does your flange size fit correctly?
-Is your baby latching correctly?
-Does she have a tongue tie? are you draining your breasts? did you ice or heat them?
+Is your baby latching?
+Does she have a tongue tie?
+Are you draining your breasts?
 The list goes on and on!
 And If any of these things are slightly out of wack; get ready for some really problems Momma!

 > For something that is suppose to come so "natural" there is a shit ton that can go wrong.
 Am I right Mommas?